Nauru is an island republic in the Pacific Ocean, 42 km south of the Equator.

 Nauruan workers are typically skilled in all areas of housekeeping and many have experience working for international contractors.
 Through labour mobility programs, Nauruans are often experienced in pruning and picking fruit, vegetables and grapes.

 How to recruit workers from Nauru

-To recruit workers from Nauru under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be registered as a Seasonal Worker Programme employer, Pacific Labour Scheme employer, or both.
-Otherwise, they must recruit workers through a labour hire firm or contractor that is a PALM scheme employer.
+To recruit workers from Nauru under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

 PALM scheme employers can recruit workers from Nauru by contacting the Ministry of Labour by phone (+674 5561510) or email the LMU Director (email@example.com) or Labour Mobility Coordinator (firstname.lastname@example.org).

 How to join the PALM scheme as a worker